-Parents will be actively involved in setting and reviewing targets for their son/daughter; they are expected to support them in achieving these targets, and contribute to assessing the impact on their son/daughter's wider attainment and progress.
+Parents will be actively involved in setting and reviewing targets for their child; they are expected to support them in achieving these targets, and contribute to assessing the impact on their child's wider attainment and progress.

-Parents are expected to support their son or daughter by attending review meetings and by contacting the school to communicate relevant information.
-Where a student has an EHC plan the student and their parents will be part of the process of assessing the outcomes and impact of the plan.
+Parents are expected to support their child by attending review meetings and by contacting the school to communicate relevant information.
+Where a student has an EHC plan, the student and their parents will be part of the process of assessing the outcomes and impact of the plan.